aquaus/Passphrases/README.md

 ## Parameters

--AddLeet

-    Switch.
+AddLeet Switch.
 Substitutes numbers for letters in a random number of words.
 Default is false.

+-AddLeet

+AddUpperCase Switch.
+Adds 1 Uppercase word, default is true.

 -AddUpperCase

-    Switch.
-Adds 1 Uppercase word, default is true.

--AddNumber

-    Switch.
+AddNumber Switch.
 Add Number to the end of a word.
 Default is true.

--ReturnSecure
+  -AddNumber

-    Switch.
+ReturnSecure Switch.
 Returns a Secure password instead of plain text.
 Default is false.

--Language
+-ReturnSecure

-    String.
+Language String.
 Accepts EN, ES, English, and Spanish.
 Default is English.

--Cyrillic
+-Language

-    Switch.
+Cyrillic Switch.
 Switches on Cyrillic based passwords.
 Note, US English keyboards do not support this language type.
 Default is false.

--wordcount
+-Cyrillic

-    Int.
+wordcount Int.
 Number of words to generate.
 Default is 3.

--Delimiter
+-wordcount

-    String.
+Delimiter String.
 Valid responses are '-','_',' ','#','@','&','(').
 Default is '-'.

+-Delimiter
 ## Examples

 #Example 1